DiamondBond/emacs/README.md

 ## Performant

-Responsive & adheres to function over form principles.
+Provides a responsive experience that adheres to function over form principles.

 ## Reproducible